South American dogs: Inca culture

 The most well-known culture of South America is that of the Inca Empire, active through the Late Horizon until their fall to the Spanish in the 16th century.
-The Inca, and others, often associated the dog with the moon.
-They were believed to be the loyal followers of lunar deities due to the habit of howling at the moon.
-When lunar eclipses occurred, dogs were beaten in order to bring back the moon as the moon was believed to hold affection for dogs and would come back to save them.
-The moon was often more important along the coasts of Peru because of the relationship with the tides.
+The Inca, and others, often associated the dog with the Moon.
+They were believed to be the loyal followers of lunar deities due to the habit of howling at the Moon.
+When lunar eclipses occurred, dogs were beaten in order to bring back the Moon as the Moon was believed to hold affection for dogs and would come back to save them.
+The Moon was often more important along the coasts of Peru because of the relationship with the tides.
 This is comparative to the higher status of dogs along the coast as opposed to the highlands of the Andes.

 Machu Picchu, now a popular tourist attraction of Peru, holds the burials of several people, mostly women, alongside dogs.
 The completeness of the skeletons and lack of butchering leads most to believe that they were kept as companions.

+Yahgan and Selk'nam culture

+The Yahgan and Selkʼnam peoples of Tierra del Fuego (Argentina and Chile), domesticated an extinct type of canine known as Fuegian Dog.
+It was bred and domesticated from the culpeo.
+Julius Popper, a prominent perpetrator of the Selknam genocide, said that the dogs did not protect their owners nor were hostile in any circumstances.
+Antonio Coiazzi reported that they were used in hunting by the indigenous and later research confirmed that.
+Darwin commented in his 1839 work The Voyage of the Beagle that he had been told by a native child that they caught otters for them.
+Popper also commented that he saw the Selkʼnam using them for warmth as a sort of wrapping.

+They were driven to extinction during the Selknam genocide, when they were hunted down by European ranchers and headhunters due to their use in hunting and home making among the Selk'nam.